Gentian

 Background

-If you plan to make your own gentian preparation, be sure you identify gentian correctly.
-The highly toxic white hellebore (Veratrum album) can be misidentified as gentian and has caused accidental poisoning when used in homemade preparations.
+Don't confuse gentian with Canadian hemp, which is also called bitter root.
+These are not the same.
+Also note that the highly toxic white hellebore (Veratrum album) can be misidentified as gentian.
+It has caused accidental poisoning when used in homemade preparations.

-If you plan to make your own gentian preparation, be sure you identify gentian correctly.
-The highly toxic white hellebore (Veratrum album) can be misidentified as gentian and has caused accidental poisoning when used in homemade preparations.
+Don't confuse gentian with Canadian hemp, which is also called bitter root.
+These are not the same.
+Also note that the highly toxic white hellebore (Veratrum album) can be misidentified as gentian.
+It has caused accidental poisoning when used in homemade preparations.

 Safety Safety definitions

-There isn't enough information to know if applying gentian to the skin is safe.
+When applied to the skin: There isn't enough information to know if gentian is safe or what the side effects might be.

-Surgery: Because gentian might affect blood pressure, there is a concern that it might interfere with blood pressure control during and after surgery.
+Surgery: Gentian might affect blood pressure, which might interfere with blood pressure control during and after surgery.
 Stop using gentian at least 2 weeks before a scheduled surgery.

-There isn't enough information to know if applying gentian to the skin is safe.
+When applied to the skin: There isn't enough information to know if gentian is safe or what the side effects might be.

 Special Precautions & Warnings: